 12" - 42"

-Walleye are a freshwater fish that is a part of the perch family.
-Walleye are a very popular game fish for the angler in the regions where they are found, and also a favorite for the dining table.
+Walleye are freshwater fish that is a part of the perch family.
+They are a very popular game fish for the angler in the regions where they are found, and also a favorite for the dining table.
 Walleye are long and thin and have a golden and olive coloring with white bellies.
-One predominant feature of the walleye is its eyes, which have a silver eyeshine called the tapetum lucidum, this eyeshine greatly aids the walleyes when feeding in low light conditions.
+One predominant feature of the walleye is its eyes, which have a silver eyeshine called the tapetum lucidum.
+This eyeshine greatly aids the walleyes when feeding in low light conditions.

 Walleye live in a wide range of habitats.
 In small to large rivers, to deep and shallow lakes.
 They are fairly particular to where they like to be in these bodies of water and see out sand, rock, or gravel bottoms.
 Walleye will usually stay deeper in the water column during the daylight hours and use weeds, timber, or other structures for cover.
 In River systems, they will likely spend their daylight hours in deep holes and drop-offs, and move out into the shallows to seek forage during the lowlight period.
 Walleyes can tolerate water temperatures from 32 to 90 degrees Fahrenheit but are most comfortable when water temperatures are at 70 degrees.

 Walleye are found in the Arctic south of Canada down to the Great Lakes region and east to the St. Lawrence systems.
 Lake Erie is a well-known home of walleye anglers and great walleye fishing.
 The Midwest and Canada are the most popular areas with the best fishing, but over decades the species has been introduced artificially into lakes and reservoirs all over North America.